NHMDenmark/Mass-Digitizer/README.md

 pyinstaller .\MassDigitizer\DaSSCo.py --onedir --noconsole --paths=MassDigitizer\
 ```

 For creating the installer, we use [Inno Setup](https://jrsoftware.org/isinfo.php) and a definition file is located in the repo root [DaSSCO.iss](https://github.com/NHMDenmark/Mass-Digitizer/blob/main/MassDigitizer/DaSSCo.iss).
 The Inno Setup scripts bundles the database with the executable into an installer file.
-Before running the Inno Setup script, it is necessary to fill the database file with the taxonomic spine and other predefined data specific for the edition you would like to generate an installer for (see below).
+Before running the Inno Setup script, it is necessary to fill the database file with the taxonomic spine and other predefined data.

 #### Preparing Database File for Bundling